pcaston/OpenPeerPower.github.io/source/_integrations/bom.markdown

 ---
 title: Australian Bureau of Meteorology (BOM)
-description: Instructions on how to integrate Bureau of Meteorology Australia weather conditions into Home Assistant.
+description: Instructions on how to integrate Bureau of Meteorology Australia weather conditions into Open Peer Power.
 logo: bom.png
 ha_category:
   - Weather